-Cape Town: Your Best Holiday in 2018
+Cape Town: Your Best Holiday

 Cape Town’s brilliance as a holiday destination has not gone unrecognised – readers of the Daily Telegraph voted it Best City in the World for the fifth year running and Lonely Planet’s round-up of Top 10 Cities in 2017 placed it second.
 From marvellous beaches and plenty of activities for kids to an innovative dining scene, Cape Town has something for everybody, making it the ideal destination for a group holiday.